lnicorena/weather-app-python-vuejs/README.md

 cd client

-# Rename the .env file
+# Rename the .env file and configure the API address and port
 mv .env-example .env

 # Install project dependencies